Glossary of Banking Terms

 Visa – An electronic payment solution that processes transactions worldwide when you use your credit, debit, or pre-paid card.

 Wire Transfer – A domestic or international electronic payment that is made across a network of banks or transfer agencies.
-Wire transfers cannot be revoked by the sender after the transfer.

 World Bank – An organization affiliated with the United Nations dedicated to aiding developing nations by providing finance, advice and research.